video-dev/hls.js/api-extractor/report/hls.js.api.md

     uuid?: string;
 }

+// Warning: (ae-missing-release-tag) "VariableMap" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type VariableMap = Record<string, string>;

 // Warnings were encountered during analysis:
 //
-// src/config.ts:90:3 - (ae-forgotten-export) The symbol "MediaKeySessionContext" needs to be exported by the entry point hls.d.ts
+// src/config.ts:93:3 - (ae-forgotten-export) The symbol "MediaKeySessionContext" needs to be exported by the entry point hls.d.ts
-// src/config.ts:105:3 - (ae-forgotten-export) The symbol "DRMSystemsConfiguration" needs to be exported by the entry point hls.d.ts
+// src/config.ts:108:3 - (ae-forgotten-export) The symbol "DRMSystemsConfiguration" needs to be exported by the entry point hls.d.ts
-// src/config.ts:208:3 - (ae-forgotten-export) The symbol "ILogger" needs to be exported by the entry point hls.d.ts
+// src/config.ts:211:3 - (ae-forgotten-export) The symbol "ILogger" needs to be exported by the entry point hls.d.ts
-// src/config.ts:218:3 - (ae-forgotten-export) The symbol "AudioStreamController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:221:3 - (ae-forgotten-export) The symbol "AudioStreamController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:219:3 - (ae-forgotten-export) The symbol "AudioTrackController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:222:3 - (ae-forgotten-export) The symbol "AudioTrackController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:221:3 - (ae-forgotten-export) The symbol "SubtitleStreamController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:224:3 - (ae-forgotten-export) The symbol "SubtitleStreamController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:222:3 - (ae-forgotten-export) The symbol "SubtitleTrackController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:225:3 - (ae-forgotten-export) The symbol "SubtitleTrackController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:223:3 - (ae-forgotten-export) The symbol "TimelineController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:226:3 - (ae-forgotten-export) The symbol "TimelineController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:225:3 - (ae-forgotten-export) The symbol "EMEController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:228:3 - (ae-forgotten-export) The symbol "EMEController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:228:3 - (ae-forgotten-export) The symbol "CMCDController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:231:3 - (ae-forgotten-export) The symbol "CMCDController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:230:3 - (ae-forgotten-export) The symbol "AbrController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:233:3 - (ae-forgotten-export) The symbol "AbrController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:231:3 - (ae-forgotten-export) The symbol "BufferController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:234:3 - (ae-forgotten-export) The symbol "BufferController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:232:3 - (ae-forgotten-export) The symbol "CapLevelController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:235:3 - (ae-forgotten-export) The symbol "CapLevelController" needs to be exported by the entry point hls.d.ts
-// src/config.ts:233:3 - (ae-forgotten-export) The symbol "FPSController" needs to be exported by the entry point hls.d.ts
+// src/config.ts:236:3 - (ae-forgotten-export) The symbol "FPSController" needs to be exported by the entry point hls.d.ts

 // (No @packageDocumentation comment for this package)